 "Look closely and you can see something new and overdue emerging in American politics: supply-side progressivism."
 So wrote this panel's moderator, Ezra Klein, last year, giving voice to an increasingly popular intellectual movement on the left and center-left in the United States and beyond.
 From housing shortages to an apparent inability to build large infrastructure projects to a slowdown in the pace of scientific innovation, a number of "supply-side" constraints can be traced back to bureaucratic and regulatory arrangements created and upheld largely by the parties of Big Government.
 Supply-side progressivism is the putative antidote.
 But what are the root causes of our technological and bureaucratic malaise?
 Is the political left really capable of serious self-reflection and reform?
 And is the solution a more proactive state or, instead, simply getting the government out of the way?

-- Bhaskar Sunkara, Founding Editor, Jacobin Magazine
+- Bhaskar Sunkara, President, The Nation; Founder, Jacobin Magazine

 - Samuel Hammond, Director of Poverty and Welfare Policy, Niskanen Center

 - Virginia Postrel, Author; Visiting Fellow, Smith Institute for Political Economy and Philosophy at Chapman University

 - Ezra Klein, Columnist, New York Times